Porter Road wants to herd the meat industry in a new direction

 “Most of the competitors in this space have a digital storefront (for distribution) and buy out of the existing supply chain.
 A few will try to backwards integrate, but it’s difficult to learn how to accurately evaluate farmers and implement best practices in a processing facility,” Darnell wrote.

 All of this attention to detail in the process is also reflected in the price of Porter Road’s meats (they aren’t cheap).
-But the notion for Peisker is that people can eat fewer, higher quality meat meals with Porter Road products (which may also be better for the environment too).
+But the notion for Peisker is that people can eat fewer, higher-quality meat meals with Porter Road products (which may also be better for the environment too).

 “You should eat less meat but better meat,” said Peisker.
-“There’s a movement across the country of people who want flavor back in their food….
-And people who want to make a choice with their dollar about what they buy.”
+“There’s a movement across the country of people who want flavor back in their food… and people who want to make a choice with their dollar about what they buy.”

 Porter Road’s evolution — which culminated in the company launching an online presence in 2017 — is coming at a time when shifting consumption patterns are changing the ways Americans shop and eat.